The Two-infall Model Revisited: Constraints on Milky Way Bulge Assembly from >30,000 Galactic Chemical Evolution Models and Machine Learning: Future Work

-Also, integrating chemical evolution modeling with dynamical or hydrodynamical simulations --- allowing gas flows, radial mixing, bar-induced inflows, and non-instantaneous mixing --- will yield more realistic predictions for the bulge’s chemical and structural evolution.
-Such models will be essential to predict and compare spatial abundance gradients, alpha-element substructures, and age–metallicity relations as a function of position in the bulge.
+Also, integrating chemical evolution modeling with dynamical or hydrodynamical simulations---allowing gas flows, radial mixing, bar-induced inflows, and noninstantaneous mixing---will yield more realistic predictions for the bulge's chemical and structural evolution.
+Such models will be essential for predicting and comparing spatial abundance gradients, $\alpha$-element substructures, and AMRs as a function of position in the bulge.
 Furthermore, combined chemical and hydrodynamical modeling will be important for deciphering the role bar formation timing plays in chemical enrichment.
 The results presented here indicate a majority mass fraction forming at very early times, likely before the bar.
-However, the slowly rotating, high velocity component of the bulge is found to be relatively small \citep{Kunder16, Arentsen20} while a majority of bulge stars exhibit bar-like kinematics \citep[e.g.,][]{Kunder12, Marchetti24}.
+However, the slowly rotating, high-velocity component of the bulge is found to be relatively small \citep{Kunder16, Arentsen20}, while a majority of bulge stars exhibit bar-like kinematics \citep[e.g.,][]{Kunder12, Marchetti24}.
 We expect that a combined approach will yield deeper insight into reconciling the interplay between chemistry and kinematics.

+Finally, future iterations of this analysis could significantly reduce computational costs by adopting sparse-grid or emulator-based approaches from the design-of-computer-experiments literature \citep{Fang2005, Santner2013}, including Gaussian Process emulators that have been applied to high-dimensional astrophysical inference problems \citep{Kaufman2011, Wibking2020}.